Nomwin

 Nomwin is a large atoll, part of the Hall Islands, as well as a village and municipality (together with uninhabited East Fayu) in the state of Chuuk, Federated States of Micronesia.

 It is located 9 km to the SW of Murilo Atoll and 82 km to the north of Chuuk Lagoon.

-Together with Murilo it forms the Hall Islands.
+Together with Murilo, Fananu, and Ruo, they form the Hall Islands.